structureddynamics/OSF-Web-Services-PHP-API/README.md

   // Create the vcard ontology for which its description is located somewhere on the Web
   $ontologyCreate->uri("http://www.w3.org/2006/vcard/ns");

-  // Enable advanced indexation to have access to it on all structWSF endpoints
+  // Enable advanced indexation to have access to it on all OSF endpoints
   $ontologyCreate->enableAdvancedIndexation();

-  // Enable reasoner to persist inferred facts into all endpoints of structWSF
+  // Enable reasoner to persist inferred facts into all endpoints of OSF
   $ontologyCreate->enableReasoner();

   // Import the new ontology